ciml-org/ciml-summer-institute-2021/1.3_running_secure_jupyter_notebooks_on_expanse/README.md

 ## By: Mary Thomas

 ## Instructions:
-* Download the PDF
+* Follow the presentation as needed
-* Follow self guided tutorial here: https://hpc-training.sdsc.edu/notebooks-101/
+* For more information, follow self guided tutorial here: https://hpc-training.sdsc.edu/notebooks-101/